 Away — The Large

-You’ve probably seen this bag on social media and across the internet as they’ve marketed heavily over the last couple of years.
+You’ve probably seen this bag on social media and the internet, as they’ve marketed heavily over the last couple of years.
 We even ran an ad with the bag several years ago on @theworldpursuit.
 After years of use on our travels, we can now confirm the bags live up to the hype.

 Above all, it’s a stylish bag that can deliver essential features for your everyday travels.
-If you’re okay with spending around $300 on a bag, this is a great choice you’ll be more than happy with your purchase (Away offers 100-day return policy).
+If you’re okay with spending around $300 on a bag, this is a great choice you’ll be more than happy with your purchase (Away offers a 100-day return policy).
 My one complaint would be the small wheels that feel a little small for the bag on rough surfaces.

 eBags — EXO 2.0 Hardside Spinner